All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hybrid Approach: PCP + Telehealth

 Consider combining your primary care physician for basic monitoring and insurance-covered medications with a telehealth platform for additional peptides not covered by insurance.
-This approach maximizes cost savings while ensuring comprehensive care.
+This approach maximizes cost savings while ensuring thorough care.

 Maintain regular PCP visits for overall health monitoring, lab work, and insurance-covered medications, while using telehealth for specialized peptides like BPC-157 or growth hormone releasing peptides.